api-evangelist/inbox/README.md

-# inbox
+# Inbox
-This is the inbox for new APIs.
+This is the inbox for new APIs being indexed for APIs.io.